negiutsav9/negiutsav9/README.md

 - 👋 Hi, I’m Utsav
 - 👀 I’m a Software Development and Machine Learning enthusiast
-- 🌱 I'm a graduate in field of Computer Engineering & Computer Science at University of Wisconsin-Madison
+- 🌱 I'm a graduate student in ECE at Purdue University
 - 💞️ I’m looking to forward to collaborate on projects based on Software Development and Machine Learning.
 - 📫 How to reach me on my email: unegi@purdue.edu
 - Check out my personal website - [Utsav's Personal Website](https://personal-website-v2-pi.vercel.app/)